fsantiag/sonar-clojure/README.md

     sonar.projectName=YourProjectName
     sonar.projectVersion=1.0
     sonar.sources=src,project.clj
-    sonar.clojure.nvd.reportPath=target/nvd/dependency-check-report.json
-    sonar.clojure.cloverage.reportPath=target/coverage/codecov.json
     ```

 3. Run [sonar-scanner](https://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner) on your project.

-### Disabling Sensors
+### Configuring Sensors

+#### Disabling
-Sensors can be disabled by setting `sonar.clojure.<sensorname>.disabled=true` or
+Sensors can be disabled by setting `sonar.clojure.<sensorname>.disabled=true` in the sonar-project.properties or
-by using command line switch `-Dsonar.clojure.<sensorname>.disabled` when running sonar-scanner.
+by using the command line argument `-Dsonar.clojure.<sensorname>.disabled` when running sonar-scanner.
 Sensor names are `eastwood`, `kibit`, `ancient`, `nvd` and `cloverage`.

-> Some sensors have mandatory properties.
-Keep in mind that if you don't disable it, you will have to set the property.
+#### Report file location
+Some sensors use report files to parse the results.
+Both cloverage and lein-nvd use this report files.
+By default they have a path already set but you can change the file locations by setting the property in the
+sonar-project.properties:

+`sonar.clojure.cloverage.reportPath=target/coverage/codecov.json`

+`sonar.clojure.nvd.reportPath=target/nvd/dependency-check-report.json`

+#### Debugging
+* SonarClojure is in its early days and therefore you might face problems when trying to run the plugin, especially because
+ we rely on other plugins that are also in its early days.
+A nice way to try to debug
+a problem you might have is to make sure the particular plugin you are using is running fine before executing the
+sonar-scanner.
+For instance, if you are trying to visualize the coverage data on SonarQube, make sure to run cloverage
+against your project using `lein cloverage --codecov` for instance.
+Once you fix the cloverage issue on your project,
+then SonarClojure should be able to parse the results.
+The same idea applies to all the plugins.

+* In general, plugins should not stop execution in case of errors, unless an exception happens.

+* You can use `-X` or `--debug` when running sonar-scanner to get a detailed information of what SonarClojure is trying to do.

 ## Building from Source
 ```sh